 What is the AAWC Global Volunteers program?

-The AAWC Global Volunteers is dedicated to bringing the science of wound care to the under-served in developing countries and North America.
-Similar to a Non Governmental Organization (NGO) for international health care the volunteers have gone to Peru, Cambodia, India and St. Lucia.
+The AAWC Global Volunteers is dedicated to bringing the science of wound and lymphedema care to the under-served in developing countries and North America.
+Similar to a Non Governmental Organization (NGO) for international health care the volunteers have gone to Cambodia, Haiti, India, Peru, and St. Lucia.

 Who is the sponsor of the AAWC Global Volunteers?

-The AAWC Global Volunteers was created by the AAWC Board of Directors and is supported by the volunteer leadership of AAWC Members.
-In December 2006, AAWC formed its first strategic partnership to foster the mission of the AAWC Global Volunteers– a partnership with Health Volunteers Overseas (HVO).
+The AAWC Global Volunteers program was the vision of AAWC Past President, John Macdonald, MD, FACS and was created in 2006 with approval from the AAWC Board of Directors.
+The program is supported by the volunteer leadership of AAWC Members.
+AAWC’s first strategic partnership to foster the mission of the AAWC Global Volunteers was with Health Volunteers Overseas (HVO).

 Who is eligible to volunteer?

-Qualified volunteers are health care professionals who are actively providing advanced, evidence-based wound care or are working with wounds in an academic setting, a clinical practice, wound research, or infection control.
+Qualified volunteers are health care professionals who are actively providing advanced, evidence-based wound care including edema/lymphedema management or are working in an academic setting, a clinical practice, research, or infection control.
 Previous clinical or academic teaching experience is preferred but not required.
 Clinicians must have a current professional license and all volunteers must be members of AAWC and HVO.